fp7mplane/protocol-ri/doc/protocol-spec.md

 A message's identity is composed of its schema, together with its temporal scope, metadata, parameter values, and indirect export properties.
 Concretely, the full content of the `registry`, `when`, `parameters`, `metadata` `results`, and `export` sections taken together comprise the message's identity.

 One convenience feature complicates this somewhat: when the temporal scope is not absolute, multiple specifications may have the same literal temporal scope but refer to different measurements.
-In this case, the current time at the client or component can be taken as part of the message's identity as well.
+In this case, the current time at the client or component when a message is invoked can be taken as part of the message's identity as well.

 Implementations may use hashes over the values of the message's identity sections to uniquely identify messages.